mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 * Take a break from each other.
   * If possible, avoid sending each other code reviews for a few weeks until things cool down.
 * Study conflict resolution.
   * I found the book [*Crucial Conversations*](http://amzn.to/2hvUbsP) to be helpful.
-Its advice may sound common-sense, but there's tremendous value in thinking critically about your approach to conflict while you're not in the heat of an argument.
+Its advice may sound common-sense, but there's tremendous value in analyzing your approach to conflict while you're not in the heat of an argument.

 # My worst code review: revisited